- September 9, 2018

 Yes, I find Kaepernick doing the work others failed to do, even as a former United States Marine–but once a Marine, always a Marine–that proudly served honorably.
 I have no problem with the social good symbol Kaepernick is bringing to many Americans that never had to pay attention to the historical act of police brutality towards African Americans.

 The beautiful culture about any branch of service is the uniforms.
 Within the first few months (during boot camp) of being in, we didn’t wear civilian clothes.
 Everything that made us individuals was stripped away by choice and agreed to become a Marine all that mattered.
-It wasn’t until we all started looking at drivers licenses, the differences stood out and allowed everyone to talk with one another without a wall of defensiveness and/or divisive character attacks.
+It wasn’t until we all started looking at driver licenses, the differences stood out and allowed everyone to talk with one another without a wall of defensiveness and/or divisive character attacks.

 Seek to Understand to Be Understood